armory/documentation/_spinnaker_install_admin_guides/add-aws-account.md

 * Configuring Spinnaker to use AWS IAM Instance Roles (if Spinnaker is running on AWS, either via AWS EKS or installed directly on EC2 instances)
   * Creating a Managed Account IAM Role in each your target AWS Accounts
+  * Creating the default BaseIamRole for use when deploying EC2 instances
   * Creating a Managing Account IAM Policy in your primary AWS Account
   * Adding the Managing Account IAM Policy to the existing IAM Instance Role on the AWS nodes
   * Configuring the Managed Accounts IAM Roles to trust the IAM Instance Role from the AWS nodes